Import User Accounts from a CSV File

 /s service

-Specifies the host of the target Adaxes service.
-If not provided, the default value
+Specifies the Adaxes service host.
+If not provided, the default value localhost is used.

 /user user